ifm/ifm3d-ros/README.md

 We note, the above command is equivalent to the following and is used for purposes of providing a backward compatible interface to versions of `ifm3d-ros` prior to the conversion to a nodelet architecture:
+**NOTE:**
+For the O3X1XX cameras, the PCIC connections are limited to only one.
+Therefore if ifmVisionAssistant is running then you cannot able to launch the camera node.
 ```
 $ roslaunch ifm3d nodelet.launch __ns:=ifm3d
 ```